garimasikka/HackAI/README.md

 ### 2. Subscription Page Enhancement:

-Current State: The subscription page currently requires users to input a product ID, which is an integer starting from 0.
+Current State: The subscription page currently requires users to input a product ID.

 Enhancement: Improve the subscription page by allowing users to add various products with a more user-friendly approach.
 Instead of manually entering product IDs, users should be able to choose products from a list, accompanied by images.
 This simplifies the selection process and enhances the visual appeal of the subscription page.